 Blenheim Palace, Oxfordshire: if you are visiting as part of a group of 15 or more please contact the groups team directly.

 Bodmin Jail, Cornwall: coach groups of ten or more can pre-book tickets.

-British Motor Museum, Warwickshire: small groups can purchase tickets for the museum from 17th May, with a new E-type Evolution exhibition from the Jaguar Daimler Heritage Trust (JDHT) which commemorates the 60th Anniversary of the Jaguar E-type.
+British Motor Museum, Warwickshire: small groups can purchase tickets for the museum, with a new E-type Evolution exhibition from the Jaguar Daimler Heritage Trust (JDHT) which commemorates the 60th Anniversary of the Jaguar E-type.

-Canterbury Cathedral, Kent: a place of worship for over 1,400 years, and part of a UNESCO World Heritage Site, the Cathedral will be welcoming back groups from 17th May.
+Canterbury Cathedral, Kent: a place of worship for over 1,400 years, and part of a UNESCO World Heritage Site, the Cathedral is welcoming back groups.
 Pre-booking is essential.

-Castle Howard, Yorkshire: the house will reopen on 17th May and groups will have timed access to the stately home, plus unlimited access to the gardens and courtyard.
+Castle Howard, Yorkshire: groups will have timed access to the stately home, plus unlimited access to the gardens and courtyard.
 Admission also includes use of new digital guides.

 Chatham Historic Dockyard, Kent: accepting group visits in line with the Government’s roadmap.

 Chatsworth House, Derbyshire: all groups in 2021 must pre-book with timed entry and pre-pay.